Dart-Code/Website/_docs/settings.md

 Whether to show TODOs in the Problems list.
 Defaults to `true`.

+## dart.showIgnoreQuickFixes

+Whether to show quick fixes for ignoring hints and lints.
+Defaults to `false`.

 # Custom Colors

 Some colors in Dart Code can be customised using the `workbench.colourCustomizations` section in settings.
 Supported colors are: